-How to fix the Pocket Cinema Camera 4K's biggest issues
+Fix the Pocket Cinema Camera 4K's biggest issues

-The Blackmagic Pocket Cinema Camera 4K (BMPCC4K) is an very capable camera with its 13 stops of dynamic range, 10 bit ProRes and 12bit BRAW recording, XLR inputs and stunning image, but like any Blackmagic camera it does have its issues.
+The Blackmagic Pocket Cinema Camera 4K (BMPCC4K) is a very capable camera with its 13 stops of dynamic range, 10 bit ProRes and 12bit BRAW recording, XLR inputs and stunning image, but like any Blackmagic camera it does have its issues.
 I’ll go over 3 of the biggest problems and how you can fix them.

 The most common complaint of the Pocket 4K is the mediocre battery life.
 The screen, processing and heat dispersion all need lots of juice, and those tiny LP-E6 batteries can hardly keep up.
 In my testing, I went through a battery every 30-40 minutes!
 Although firmware updates have slightly improved the reliability of the batteries, performance is still mediocre at best.